Cowan Creek

 Cowan Creek is located in New South Wales, Australia.
 It is a tidal subcatchment of the Hawkesbury River.
 Almost all of the catchment lies within Ku-ring-gai Chase National Park.
 Tributaries include Coal and Candle Creek, which branches off from Cowan Creek at Cottage Point and Smiths Creek.

+Incidents

+On December 31, 2017, a de Havilland Canada DHC-2 Beaver crashed into Jerusalem Bay just off Cowan Creek, killing 6 people.